Agnes Heineken

-Agnes Heineken (13 July 1872 – 5 July 1954) was a secondary school teacher who became a prominent women's rights advocate.
+Sara Agnes Heineken (13 July 1872 – 5 July 1954) was a secondary school teacher who became a prominent women's rights advocate.
 Deemed politically unreliable in 1933, she was deprived of her public appointments in the education sector, but after 1945 she returned to the public stage, taking a lead in restoring the education system.
 An obituary described her as a great organiser and an impressive personality, and a woman who, driven by her powerful sense of social responsibility, fought tirelessly for the education of girls and women, and for equal rights for women in society.

 Biography

 Provenance and early years

 Sara Agnes Heineken was born in Bremen, which was also the city in which she would live and, 82 years later, die.
 Friedrich Heineken (1835–1918), her father, was employed as a city buildings officer: he later became head of the harbour buildings inspectorate.
 Her mother's pre-marriage name was Agneta Tholen (1844–1912), indicating Scandinavian – probably Swedish – familial connections.
 Agnes was the second of her parents’ five recorded children.
 Her experience of childhood was a lively one, growing up in the family home set beside the “Schlachte” promenade alongside the right bank of the Weser where it passes through the city centre.
 Her parents shared the house with their children and at least two supplementary aunts.

 She was six when she was enrolled at the “Höhere Töchterschule Janson” (school for girls) in 1878.
 The school had been the first school for girls when Ida Janson's father had founded it in 1860, and she, as the eldest of her parents’ children, took charge of their father's school when he died in 1878.
 She continued to run it supported by siblings, till 1907.
 The deputy head, Mathilde Lammers (1837–1905) is better known to posterity as a women's right activist-author than as a school teacher: she was both.
 Her influence over the infant Agnes Heineken was very considerable.
 The normal arrangement at the school was for girls to enter it when they were six and complete their schooling when they were fourteen.
 Sources give Heineken's year of graduating from the school as 1890, by which time she was nearly 18.
 Her final years were spent studying at the training college for women teachers that Johann August Martin Janson had already created alongside the school when setting it up back in the 1860s.
 Heineken then remained at the “Höhere Töchterschule Janson” for nearly a further two years, till 1892 She was employed as a teacher, having in October 1890 passed the exams necessary to qualify for work at the junior and middle levels.